How to Find the Best Hair Conditioner for Your Hair Type

 If your hair has been dyed, you’ll need a dedicated hair care system, with a conditioner and shampoo designed specifically for colour-treated hair.
 This is to ensure your colour is maintained and protected for as long as possible leaving your colour bold and beautiful until your next colour.
 Opt for the Garnier Fructis Colour-Last Conditioner and Shampoo to ensure your colour remains vibrant and healthy.

 How should you use conditioner?

-If you’re concerned about too much moisture weighing down your hair, then it’s important to focus conditioner application on the ends of your hair.
+2. Then follow up with your the best conditioner for your hair type to replenish any lost moisture.
+It’s important to focus conditioner application on the ends of your hair.
 Gently massage the conditioner into the ends of your hair and extend to about midway up the hair shaft, avoiding the roots.
-If you’re prone to hair becoming tangled or knotty take a wide tooth comb and gently comb through your hair before rinsing out the conditioner.
-Start from the bottom, and gently work your way higher as you ease out knots, which will help detangle any stubborn knots more easily and help avoid hair breakage.
+If you're prone to hair becoming tangled or knotty take a wide tooth comb and gently comb through your hair before rinsing out the conditioner.

-After rinsing off, use your towel to gently pat excess water from your hair – avoid rubbing if your hair is prone to frizz.
+5. After rinsing off, use your towel to gently pat excess water from your hair – avoid rubbing if your hair is prone to frizz.
 Once your hair is towelled-dry, reach for a leave in treatment for an additional boost of hair hydration.
-We love the Fructis Miraculous Oil Leave-in Hair Treatment, which is specifically designed to nourish dry hair.
 Comb through your damp hair evenly with fingers, and then leave your hair to air dry, or style as usual.
 Choosing to air dry reduces the amount of heat you’re applying to your hair and can help prevent further moisture loss or damage.

-Now you know exactly what conditioner you should be using to nourish your hair, take it up a notch with a hair mask once or twice a week.
+Now you know the best conditioner you should be using to nourish your hair, take it up a notch with a hair mask once or twice a week.